Edinburgh Quick Facts

 The program begins during the last week of August with an orientation, which includes information on Scotland and the University, and several local field trips.
-In the two weeks before University courses begin, students participate in Part 1 of the Pomona core course on Modern Scotland: History, Society and Culture.
+In the two weeks before University courses begin, students participate in Part 1 of the Pomona core course core course titled “Scottish Society: History, Culture and Identity, 1707 - Present.”
 During this week the core course will meet daily.
 Part 2 of the core course begins with the regular university term, during which the course format will be a weekly seminar.
 The core course is organized by the on-site Pomona Director, and includes the study of Scotland's environment, folk traditions, politics, sports culture and history.
 There is no P/NC option available for this course.
 Pre-departure reading assignments are required.
 (1.0 Pomona course credit.)

 During the regular university term all students typically enroll in three University courses (1.0 Pomona course credit each).
 University courses normally carry a weight of 20 university credits.
 Students need to make sure their courseload totals 60 credits for a total of 3 Pomona credits.
 Students interested in taking science courses in Edinburgh should note that options are limited and may conflict with other courses in the humanities or social sciences.